w12379564/arma/README.md

 # arma
 A program to specify ARMA model.
-Using PSO(Particle Swarm Optimization) algrithom to find the optimum parameters and BIC citizen to determine model order.
+Using PSO(Particle Swarm Optimization) algrithom to find the optimum parameters and BIC Criterion to determine model order.